nordcraftengine/documentation/docs/guides/security/index.md

 ### 2. Handle authentication in a back-end application

-If your Nordcraft websute has users, logins, or restricted features:
+If your Nordcraft website has users, logins, or restricted features:

 - Handle sign-ins through your back end
 - Use secure cookies or access tokens (preferably HTTP-only)